-The MEnv is open to students with any undergraduate major.
-The department strongly recommends that applicants have previously take a Statistics course, upper level courses in the natural sciences, and a business or economics course.
+The Master of Environmental Studies is open to students with any undergraduate major.
+The department strongly recommends that applicants have previously take a Statistics course, upper-level courses in the natural sciences, and a business or economics course.
 Students that have not taken an undergraduate statistics class may wish to do so before taking the ENVS 525 course.